strahl2e/OpsOnExploratorySearchIntentModels/README.md

-# OpsOnExploratorySearchIntentModels
+# Operations on exploratory search intent models

-Operations on exploratory search intent models
+Large images for figures in the paper Directing and Combining Exploratory Search across Multiple Queries by Visual Interactive Intent Modeling under review at ECAI.